djkeu/kukuk-js/README.md

 ## To Do:

 - Note: Check what is actually supposed to go in this README.md
-- Done: Favicon
-- Done: Add animation

 - ToDo: Add menu button
     - Theme
     - Kuku type
     - Sound
+    - Mute sound
     - About
 - ToDo: Dark theme: styles-dark.css
 - ToDo: Choice of cuckoo sounds
+- ToDo: Possibility to mute sound
 - ToDo: The possibility to record your own cuckoo sound
 - ToDo: Select hourly/quarterly+hourly, not minutely/q+h-ly

 - Done: Select kukus
 - Done: Add border to body on large screens
 - Done: Consider name change to Kuku
+- Done: Favicon
+- Done: Add animation